The Rape of the A*P*E*

 The Rape of the A*P*E* is a satirical book that was written by the musician and satirist Allan Sherman.
 It was commissioned and published by Playboy Press, in July 1973.
 The acronym A.P.E. in the title is interpreted in more than one way, including “American Puritan Ethic.”
 The book’s lengthy subtitle — The Official History of the Sex Revolution 1945–1973: The Obscening of America.
 An R.S.V.P.
 Document — contains an abbreviation for “Redeeming Social Value Pornography.”

 The Rape of the A*P*E* includes an account of the history of sexuality as always tending toward repression.
 The main focus of the book, though, is the sexual revolution that emerged in the United States during the 1960s.

 The book was the subject of much publicity, when it appeared, due to both its subject and author.
 Despite his ill health at the time, Sherman went on a two-week media tour to promote The Rape and appeared on many radio shows.
-He died on November 20, 1973, four months after the book’s release while still on a publicity tour.
-Allan Sherman died from multiple health complications related to his obesity, leading to lung failure.
+He died on November 20, 1973, four months after the book’s release while still on a publicity tour; he died from multiple health complications related to his obesity, leading to lung failure.